cincheo/daquota/README.md

 # Overview

-Daquota (https://platform.daquota.io) is a low-code IDE to build WEB/PWA apps.
+Daquota (https://platform.daquota.io) is a low-code IDE to build local-first WEB/PWA apps.

 Daquota is: